Martin-Holstad/Martin-Holstad/README.md

-# Hi im Martin holstad
+# Hi im Martin Holstad
 I am a junior Front-End Developer from Norway who just finished two years at Noroff Front-End develoment.
 I love to code and develop responsive Websites with JavaScript, html and css.
 I have some knowledge of design but my interest is more of the technical side of frontend development.